hmcontroller/ControlDemonstrator/sphinx/static/quickstart.rst

 * Compile and upload the code.
 * Now watch the channel values changing and adapt parameter values on the controller.

-All steps are explained in the following chapters in more detail.
+All steps are explained in more detail in the following chapters.

 .. toctree::
    :hidden:

    quickstart/quickCreateProject
+   quickstart/quickCreateControllerCode
    quickstart/quickGenerateIncludeFiles
-   quickstart/quickCreateControllerCode
    quickstart/quickMicroRayGuiIntroduction